Internal Audit

 Efforts to Improve Audit Quality and Effectiveness

-To improve the effectiveness of its internal audits, IAD conducts ongoing internal development and external recruitment of audit team members with a high level of expertise.
+To improve the effectiveness of its internal audits, IAD conducts ongoing internal and external recruitment of audit team members with a high level of expertise.
 In addition, IAD supports its audit team members to obtain professional certifications, such as Certified Internal Auditor (CIA) and Certified Information System Auditor (CISA).

-Internal Audit System
+Internal Audit Structure